Gospel songstress exudes maturity in third offering - The Standard

-Gospel musician Quincy Gqoka Moyo, who is scheduled to launch her third album titled Grace Upon Grace today at Jesus Ministries International in Bulawayo, says the eight-track effort is a masterpiece coupled with maturity.
+Gospel musician Quincy Gqoka Moyo (pictured below), who is scheduled to launch her third album titled Grace Upon Grace today at Jesus Ministries International in Bulawayo, says the eight-track effort is a masterpiece coupled with maturity.

 The Bulawayo-based gospel queen announced her entrance onto the music scene in 2004 with an album titled My Turn before following up with The Beauty of Salvation three years ago.